airportyh/slide-tackle/README.md

 # SlideTackle

-SlideTackle is a slide-based blog format, used for writers to write more visual oriented blog articles.
+SlideTackle is a tool for writers to write in a visual-oriented blog format.

 ## Todo